sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-filter/route-alerts.md

 - The contact filter
 - The built-in `is_incident` and `not_silenced` filters to reduce noise and enable silences
 - An environment variable that contains your Slack webhook URL
-- The `sensu-slack-handler` runtime asset
+- The `sensu-slack-handler` dynamic runtime asset

 To create the `slack_ops`, `slack_dev`, and `slack_fallback` handlers, edit and run this example: